 Refinement: The term "failure" above also covers "circumstances".
-The TOE prevents failures for the "circumstances" defined above.
+The TOE prevents

-69 The TOE shall meet the requirement "TSF domain separation" state (FPT_SEP.1)" as specified below.
+The TOE shall meet the requirement "TSF domain separation" state (FPT_SEP.1)" as specified below.

 FPT_SEP.1 TSF domain separation

 FPT_SEP.1.1 The TSF shall maintain a security domain for its own execution that protects it from interference and tampering by untrusted subjects.